 You should clean dirty bathroom doorknobs as follows:

-- Spray WD-40 or a solution of water and white vinegar mixed in equal parts.
+- Spray WD-40 or a water and white vinegar solution mixed in equal parts.

-- Leave it for 15 minutes then rinse the doorknob.
-Pat dry with a dry piece of clothing.
+- Leave it for 15 minutes, then rinse the doorknob.
+Pat dry with a piece of clothing.

 How to Clean Plastic Surfaces